-Rachel Allen received her bachelor’s degree from the California State University, Fullerton in Sociology with an emphasis in Social Work.
-She also holds a Masters of Social Work degree from the BYU.
-Rachel is a LCSW.
-She is the founder and owner of Sunray Family Counseling (formerly The Journey’s Counseling Center: Sanpete).
-She has had extensive training in Play Therapy and trauma.
-She believes strongly in using experiential activities such as art, sand tray, nature, etc. to encourage growth and healing.
+Rachel Allen received her bachelor’s degree from the California State University, Fullerton in sociology with an emphasis in social work.
+She also holds a Master of Social Work degree from BYU.
+Rachel is an LCSW.
+She’s the founder and owner of Sunray Family Counseling (formerly The Journey’s Counseling Center: Sanpete).
+Rachel has had extensive training in Play Therapy and trauma.
+She believes strongly in using experiential activities such as art, sand tray, nature, and the like to encourage growth and healing.
 Rachel is a RPT-S (register play therapy supervisor) and has hundreds of hours of experience working with children and supervision to provide specialized care.
 Rachel has also completed the basic training for EMDR and advanced courses in its application to children.
 She’s passionate about creating a safe place where people can feel respected and receive quality care.
 Rachel loves spending time with her husband, 3 daughters, and dog, Hero.
 She enjoys participating in most outdoor activities, traveling, yoga, and eating baked desserts.